axondeepseg/axondeepseg/docs/source/documentation.rst

 in the ``axondeepseg_morphometrics`` command-line interface.
 This enables analysis of axons within nerve fascicle boundaries, based on a segmentation mask with the suffix ``_seg-nerve.png``.
 Currently, ``axondeepseg`` does not produce this mask, so you will need to supply it manually.
-In particular, the total nerve area per image allows for the calculation of axon spatial density.
+This is useful because the total nerve area allows for the calculation of axon density.

 When used, the ``-n`` option performs: